gyakovlev/Tukui_BigWigs/README.txt

-		local classcolor = true			-- classcolored bars local drawshadow = false		-- draw Tukui shadows around frames. local skinrange = true			-- skin distance window
+		local classcolor = true			-- classcolored bars local drawshadow = false		-- draw Tukui shadows around frames. local skinrange = true			-- skin distance window local disablescaling = true		-- disables bar scaling (including emphasized bars).
 		----------------------------------------

 	FAQ:
 		Q) Should i run /tukuibigwigs apply every time the skin updates?
-			A) No. Only on first install.
+			A) No. Only on first install and if you scerw up font settings or bar styles.

 		Q) Can i include this addon into my Tukui-edit?
 			A) Sure.